yiyi098/bamazon/README.md

 ### Overview

-This is a CLI mock demonstration of a customer ordering and checking out products from a store called Bamazon.
+This is a CLI mock demonstration of a customer ordering and checking out products from a store called Bamazon, which contains 10 products in stock.

 The video below demonstrates what happens when the purchase is successful:
 [Demo of Customer Purchase](https://youtu.be/OYjUW4uJ5sE)